ralbear/laravel-events-to-sns/README.md

-## About Laravel events to SNS
+## Laravel events to SNS

-This library allow us to send directly Laravel events to a SNS queue.
+This library allow us to send Laravel events to an SNS topic.

 ## Install